 Now the 4 wires, 2x stayalive and 2x speaker, are pushed through the hole in the boiler.
 I’ve replaced the default purple speaker wires with Tramfabriek black Ultra Thin Wire, so they don’t attract attention on the footplate.

-I super glue a piece of 0.25 mm black styreen on the 8x15 mm speaker (I tried the 8x12 mm speaker, as seen on the image, but it isn’t powerful enough in the open space.
-Those are better in enclosed spaces).
+I super glue a piece of 0.25 mm black styreen on the 9x16 mm speaker (I tried the smaller speakers, as seen on the image, but they are inadequate in this model).
 In my experience, it doesn’t matter at this scale if you put a small resonator box or a thin, flat piece of styrene on a speaker.
 The sound quality and loudness is the same.
 When placed in a model, the model itself will give it a louder sound.
 Also with this model.
 I did a comparison.

 My (disputed) opinion: Resonator boxes only make a difference when they are remarkably larger, but most of our 009 models are too small to have that space.